 The many pros of this pack include adjustable straps, comfort, lightweight, portability, and quality materials.

 The 1.5L bladder provides enough hydration to last three hours on the trail and helps keep the pack to a decent size.
 It has a couple of pockets to carry keys, a phone, an energy bar, etc. It has a small pouch, big enough for a grab gel or similar, on the left shoulder, too.
 The chest strap is adjustable to get it snug, and it sits comfortably on the back.

 The pack fits well and stays put. you will quickly forget it’s there.
 Without breaking stride, the nozzle is simple to sip from.

-The brand new Crux design delivers 20% more water per sip, an ergonomic handle ensures easier refilling, and an on/off lever makes preventing leaks easy.
+The brand-new Crux design delivers 20% more water per sip, an ergonomic handle ensures easier refilling, and an on/off lever makes preventing leaks easily.
 It also has reflectivity for early morning or evening runs.

 More affordable hydration packs